 In a Moped or Scooter Accident?
 When to Sue for Injuries

 Though the typical American has relied on personal vehicles or public transportation to get from here to there, mopeds and scooters have become increasingly popular.
 This rise in popularity is especially true in larger cities where these miniature electric or gas-powered bikes can cover a good deal of distance with excellent fuel economy.
 Unfortunately, mopeds and scooters are much smaller in size than the typical vehicle.
-This puts moped and scooter riders and drivers at greater risk of accidents.
+This puts moped and scooter riders and drivers at greater risk of serious accidents.

 So what should you do if you are in a moped accident?
 Can you file a lawsuit for a scooter crash?